Our response to “5 reasons NOT to have an absence policy”

 4. Lack of personal touch and not treating employees as human beings

 There is always an element of discretion within any policy and this should be used to take personal situations into account.
-Each case should be reviewed in line with the absence policy, when the triggers so suggest, but managers should be allowed to make considered decisions based on the individual employee’s circumstances.
+Each case should be reviewed in line with the absence policy, when the triggers so suggest.
+But, managers should be allowed to make considered decisions based on the individual employee’s circumstances.
 This doesn’t mean that the policy should simply be ignored because the boss is “matey” with some employee.
-It means that each case should be reviewed based on the same triggers – to ensure all employees are treated equally – and whatever decisions are made should be discussed with the employee so that they are aware that their absence has been noted.
+It means that each case should be reviewed based on the same triggers, to ensure all employees are treated equally.
+Further, decisions should be discussed with the employee so that they are aware that their absence has been noted.

 5. Confusion due to lengthy absence policies with technical jargon